Claims Paid Right the First Time

 From Clinical Context to Claim-Ready Documentation

-A guided CDI-to-coding workflow: Medical Copilot reviews encounter context, asks clarification queries when evidence is incomplete, writes only approved documentation, and then supports suggested ICD diagnosis, CPT/HCPCS procedure coding, and claim-ready review.
+A guided CDI-to-coding workflow: Medical Copilot reviews encounter context, asks clarification queries when evidence is incomplete, writes only approved documentation, and then supports suggested ICD diagnosis, CPT/HCPCS services coding, and claim-ready review.

 Start with the encounter evidence already in the EHR.